openlegend/core-rules/core/SRD.md

 \
 **Attack:**

--   Energy vs. Resilience
+-   Energy vs. Guard
--   Might vs. Resilience
+-   Might vs. Guard
--   Movement vs. Resilience
+-   Movement vs. Guard

 **Description:** With a forceful blow, magical gust of wind, or telekinetic push, you move your target against its will. \newline